Killeroo/PowerPing/README.md

         --request    [--r]            Show request packets
         --notimeouts [--nt]           Don't display timeout messages
-        --quiet      [--q]            No output, only shows summary upon completion or exit --inputaddr  [--ia]           Show input address instead of revolved one --limit      [--l]   number   Limits output to just replies (0) or requests (1) --decimals   [--dp]  number   Num of decimal places to use (0 to 3)
+        --quiet      [--q]            No output, only shows summary upon completion or exit --resolve    [--res]          Display hostname from DNS
+        --inputaddr  [--ia]           Show input address instead of revolved one --limit      [--l]   number   Limits output to just replies (0) or requests (1) --decimals   [--dp]  number   Num of decimal places to use (0 to 3)